-One other important factor you’ll want to consider is the material.
+You’ll want to consider the material.
 Most portable ice shelters are made from nylon or polyester, and the strength of the materials is typically measured in deniers.
 The higher the denier-count, the better the material will resist tearing, block wind and protect against frigid temperatures.

 Look for a water-resistant ice shelter to keep condensation from building up inside.